 Read also: Getting Started With HTML

 YES!
 HTML is super easy to learn, and it’s the foundation of every website and web app you’ve ever used.

 You can learn the basics of HTML over the weekend and start building your web development skills step-by-step.

 For the best resources for learning HTML, head over to my recommended online courses for learning HTML for beginners.

 If you’re like me and you prefer learning from a book, check out my book review on HTML and CSS: Design and Build Websites by Jon Duckett.

 Java is one of the most popular and widely-used programming languages in the world.
 You can use Java for a variety of different projects, from Android smartphone apps to complete desktop applications.

-At the time of writing this article (Nov 2018), Java is in fact holding the first place in the TIOBE Index that ranks programming languages based on how often people search for them on the most common search engines.
+At the time of updating this article (February 2019), Java is in fact holding the first place in the TIOBE Index that ranks programming languages based on how often people search for them on the most common search engines.